 Leveraging the information gathered to this point, we work with key stakeholders to establish a solution roadmap.
 This journey is dynamic, but establishing the initial roadmap gives customers and WWT a path to design features of the application itself.

-With the problem identified, we work with customers to establish measurable business outcomes that can be tied to the application throughout the development process.
+With the problem identified, we work with clients to establish measurable business outcomes that can be tied to the application throughout the development process.
 These business outcomes are key to determining which features need to be included in the edge application and truly drive value to the business.

-Hypothesis Creation and Prioritization
+Hypothesis creation and prioritization

 With a clear vision and problem statement, the design process can begin.
 Taking the feature set necessary to meet the business outcomes, we work with customers to determine a hypothesis on the next steps and prioritize those steps to start achieving the identified business outcomes.

 The last part of the workshop is where the application starts to come to life.
-Leveraging the prioritization established, WWT works with customer stakeholders to design different aspects of the application at a high-level and determine the necessary technology to start creating a valid proof of concept for the edge application.
+Leveraging the prioritization established, WWT works with customer stakeholders to design different aspects of the application at a high level and determine the necessary technology to start creating a valid proof of concept for the edge application.